john-kurkowski/john-kurkowski.github.io/src/pages/posts/2014-09-05-code-as-craft-as-career.md

 [The End of Coding as We Know It]: http://theprogrammersparadox.blogspot.ca/2009/04/end-of-coding-as-we-know-it.html
 [Humans Need Not Apply]: https://www.youtube.com/watch?v=7Pq-S557XQU
 [How Developers Stop Learning: Rise of the Expert Beginner]: http://www.daedtech.com/how-developers-stop-learning-rise-of-the-expert-beginner
-[Ongoing Learning in Breadth & Depth]: {% post_url 2014-02-25-ongoing-learning-in-breadth-&-depth %}
+[Ongoing Learning in Breadth & Depth]: /posts/ongoing-learning-in-breadth-&-depth/